Azure/autorest.az/doc/onboarding-guide.md

-# The process to use Azure Cli Codegen (autorest.az) for your azure CLI extension
+# Onboard process for using Azure Cli Codegen (autorest.az)

 ## Step 1.
 Init the process